 Meet Maria Salazar

 Maria Alejandra Salazar is a Master of Divinity student at Garrett-Evangelical, having graduated from Northwestern University with a Bachelor of Science in Social Policy and Education with a Minor in Latina/o studies.
 Born in Lima, Peru, Maria Alejandra considers herself a one-and-a-half generation immigrant, meaning she was not born in the United States, but she spent her formative years in the United States.
 A community organizer and advocate for immigrants, she worked to pass the Illinois DREAM Act, legislation designed to make scholarships, college savings, and prepaid tuition programs available to undocumented students who graduated from Illinois high schools.
 Maria Alejandra also worked to expand immigrant access to Temporary Visitor Driver’s Licenses, in order to increase the number of immigrants driving with insurance, and to decrease the risk of being deported for minor infractions of driving without a license or without insurance.

 Why did you choose Garrett-Evangelical Theological Seminary?

 “I was raised in the Catholic Church, but began to question my faith when I moved to the United States.
 When I became involved in community organizing, I knew that churches were the places that I could get numbers to support my organizing efforts.
 Going to churches became part of my job.
 There was a tension in my mind between faith and acting for justice, but sitting in protestant, suburban church services, the message from the pulpit began to sink in: organizing is an act of faith, justice is an act of care.

-“In April, I attended an event through the Hispanic/Latino Center at Garrett-Evangelical, which was a deeply moving experience.
+“In April 2016, I attended an event through the Hispanic/Latinx Center at Garrett-Evangelical, which was a deeply moving experience.
 This was the only place where I could bring my whole self: the logical mind of my academic life, and the leadership from the heart I utilized in community organizing.
 That experience triggered a line of questioning; ‘How do I combine my deep love for organizing and my faith?’
 ‘How do we do community organizing out of love and not just anger?’”

 What has surprised you about theological education at Garrett-Evangelical?